• Skip to primary navigation

 • Add one chopped sweet potato before pressure cooking, for a sweeter taste and a pop of color.

-• Use regular or plant milk to replace coconut milk.
+• Use other types of milk to replace coconut milk.

 • Make your soup herby by stirring in chopped fresh thyme or parsley.